pierrec/node-atok-parser/README.md

 	* _stringQuotes_ (_Array_): array of string delimiters (default=['"', "'"]).
 Use an empty array to disable string content processing
 	* `handler(token)`
 * `noop()`: passthrough - does not do anything except applying given properties (useful to branch rules without having to use `atok#saveRuleSet()` and `atok#loadRuleSet()`)
+* `wait(atokPattern)`: wait for the given pattern.
+Nothing happens until data is received that triggers the pattern.
+Must be preceded by `continue()` to properly work.
+Typical usage is when expecting a string the starting quote is received but not the end... so wait until then and resume the rules workflow.

 ## Examples